rhyslwells/Data-Archive/content/standardised/LBFGS.md

 2. Limited Memory: The "limited-memory" part refers to the fact that LBFGS does not store the entire Hessian matrix, which is computationally expensive and memory-intensive.
 Instead, it keeps a limited amount of information from previous iterations, making it well-suited for large-scale problems where full memory-based methods might not be feasible.

-3. Optimization for Smooth, Differentiable Functions: It is designed to optimize smooth, differentiable functions like the [[cost function]] in logistic regression.
+3. Optimization for Smooth, Differentiable Functions: It is designed to optimize smooth, differentiable functions like the [[Cost Function]] in logistic regression.

 In the context of logistic regression with sklearn, LBFGS is used as a solver for optimization.
 When you set `solver='lbfgs'`, [[Scikit-Learn]]'s logistic regression uses this algorithm to iteratively adjust the model parameters (the intercept and coefficients) to minimize the logistic loss (the cost function) while possibly incorporating regularization.